Must Read

 PALM BAY, FLORIDA – At around noon this afternoon, the Palm Bay Police Department received a call about a shooting south of Malabar Road and St Johns Heritage Parkway.
 Police located an individual with a gunshot wound who was airlifted to a nearby hospital with non-life-threatening injuries.
 The individual was part of a crew hired to work on some trees in the area west of the city’s shooting ranges.
 Palm Bay detectives and crime scene investigators are currently on scene working diligently to determine the origin of the bullet and the circumstances surrounding this incident.
 We can confirm the shooting did not involve any members of the Palm Bay Police Department.
 The investigation is underway and additional details will be provided as they become available.

 At approximately 9:01 PM on Sunday, May 19, 2024, West Melbourne Officers responded to US 192 and Meadowlane Avenue regarding a traffic crash involving a vehicle and two pedestrians.
 Upon arrival, officers discovered two individuals, a male and a female laying in the roadway with life-threatening injuries; both individuals were taken to a local area hospital.
 The male victim, identified as 45 year old Bernard Aloyious Letzinger of West Melbourne succumbed to his injuries and was pronounced deceased at the hospital.
 The female victim is listed in critical but stable condition.
 The driver of the vehicle remained on scene and cooperated with Law Enforcement.
 This crash is under investigation as Traffic Homicide Investigators work to determine the cause of the crash.
-If anyone has any information about this incident, please contact the West Melbourne Police Department at 321-723-9673.

 Over the past few weeks, there has been a noticeable increase in dangerous and unlawful activities in the area known as the compound.
 These actions not only violate state law and city ordinances but also pose significant safety risks to participants, pedestrians, and other motorists.
 This weekend there were hundreds of dirt bikes and other recreational vehicles congregating in this area.
 Officers responded and were able to disperse the large group, restoring order and safety.
 Our efforts were focused on ensuring the welfare of residents, pedestrians, and other motorists in the area.
 While no arrests were made during the initial response, the incident was captured on officer’s body worn cameras and will be used to identify and hold accountable those who choose to return and engage in illegal activities.